KIT-IBT/RESILIENT/README.md

 ## Preprocessing steps

 ### Volume mesh (VTK/VTU) pre-processing
-The atrial mesh requires special endo/epi materials and should be divided into left and right atrium for the algorithm.
+The atrial mesh requires special endo/epi materials (element data array called "Material" in the input VTK file) and should be divided into left and right atrium for the algorithm.
 The setpum can be part of the left atrium only or split into left/right.
 Both options should work.

 ```